-In this session, a number of PWYP's Data Extractors will present case studies of their work, describing the problems they were addressing, the approaches they took, and the outcomes they achieved.
+In this session, Joyce Nyamukunda will present case studies of PWYP's Data Extractors Programme's work, describing the problems they were addressing, the approaches they took, and the outcomes they achieved.
 They will share what they learned from the humps and bumps, wrong turns, and dead ends in their journey from data to impact.

 The Civic Tech conference that plugs a gap in debate, networking and research between practitioners, commentators, academics and funders of civic technology.

 Your donations keep this site and others like it running

 In association with

 The William and Flora Hewlett Foundation

 mySociety Limited is a project of UK Citizens Online Democracy, a registered charity in England and Wales.
 For full details visit mysociety.org.